 FAQ – IP Decapsulation in Canada

 What is the correct order of data encapsulation?

 The correct order of data encapsulation is data > segment > packet > frame > bit.

 Decapsulation is the process of unwrapping the encapsulated data sent in the form of packets over a communication network.
 In this process, a source device sends a data packet from Layer 7 (the Application layer) to Layer 1 (the Physical Layer).

-Why is Decapsulation needed in Australia?
+Why is Decapsulation needed?

-IP Decapsulation in Australia is the reverse process of data encapsulation, where the header and trailer information is removed to resurrect the original information.
+IP Decapsulation in Canada is the reverse process of data encapsulation, where the header and trailer information is removed to resurrect the original information.
 This process happens at the recipient’s end.
 In this process, a source device sends a data packet from Layer 7 (the Application layer) to Layer 1 (the Physical Layer).

 Hope this clears up your confusion about IP decapsulation.
 If you still have any queries, feel free to drop them in the comment section below.